dimforge/ncollide/docs/collision_detection_pipeline.md

 `CollisionWorld::add(uid, ...)` method.
 Its first argument is a unique identifier of your choice that allows you to update this collision object later.
-The `CollisionObject` instance created by the world can be retrieved with the `.collision_object(uid)` method.
+The `CollisionObject` instance created by the world can be retrieved using the `.collision_object(uid)` method.
 Currently, a collision object can only be moved or removed from the collision world.
-Future versions of **ncollide** will allow you to modify its shape, collision groups and query types as well.
+Future versions of **ncollide** will allow you to modify its shape, collision groups, and query types as well.
 All those modifications will wait until the next call to `.update()` to be actually performed efficiently: